 We’re a group of people passionate about making the healing benefits of yoga more widely known.
 We’ve felt the difference yoga can make in our own lives, and feel that much suffering and disease could be avoided if people simply learned to take better care of their bodies.
 Yoga has much to offer; a regular yoga practice doesn’t just make you fit, it gradually transforms mind and body by creating greater and integration and depth at all levels of our being.

-Robin Silverman - Although relatively new to the world of yoga, Robin is a long time meditator with an interest in all things spiritual.
-She has been organizing her family (hubby and three children) and various non-profit organizations for many years and now brings these organizational skills to YogaUOnline to help keep things running smoothly, working with our teachers to set up programs, overseeing our customer service and anything else that needs detailed attention.
+Robin has been organizing her family (hubby and three children – and now enjoying 6 grandchildren!) and various non-profit organizations for many years and now brings these organizational skills to YogaUOnline to help keep things running smoothly, working with our teachers to set up programs, overseeing our customer service and anything else that needs detailed attention.

 We’re always looking for new writers and yoga therapists to join our team.
 If you’re interested, send us a note: firstname.lastname@example.org.